 Your legacy.
 Philosophers and important leaders offer reasons as to why one is placed on Earth and encourages consideration of the type of legacy that a person may want to leave behind.
 If you are comfortable in how you lived out your days, along with the legacy you are leaving behind, death may be a less formidable prospect.

 Prepare for your death.
 While you are not in control of when or how you will die – no one is – you can take measures to make sure your loved ones are taken care of after your passing.

 Focus on the present.
 Perhaps the most effective way to cope with a fear of dying is to not allow it to rule your life.
 Instead, focus your efforts on living, enjoying those around you, and engaging in worthwhile and meaningful activities.

-If you are unhappy, make efforts to change it and if there is something unsettled in your life, work to settle it.
-The most important thing to combat a fear of death is to live your life to the fullest without regret.
-This way, when it is your time to go, you will feel grateful that you had the opportunity to live your life to the fullest.
+If you are unhappy or unsettled, make efforts to improve your life.
+The most important strategy to combat a fear of death is to live your life to the fullest without regret.
+This way, when it is your time to go, you will feel grateful that you had the opportunity to make the most of your life.